minas-achladianakis/academic-coursework/bayesian-statistics-hoff/README.md

 - Computational techniques for Bayesian analysis
 ---

+⚠️ **Note:** The exercises in this archive are labeled differently than in Peter D. Hoff’s textbook.
+The correct exercise numbers (as they appear in Hoff’s book) are listed at the end of each page of the exercise description for reference.

 ### 📘 Part 1 – Bayesian_Statistics_Part1 (Uploaded as PDF)

 The first element of this section is a compiled PDF of my work during the course.
 The material is organized into labeled tasks, each corresponding to specific exercises and references: